aaryankalra/UniSight/README.md

 # UniSight

 The insights you see here are generated from a publicly available **student admission dataset**.
-It contains details such as **GRE, TOEFL, CGPA, SOP, LOR, Research Experience, and University Ranks**.
+It contains details such as **GRE, TOEFL, CGPA, SOP, LOR, Research Experience and University Ranks**.
 Filters you apply will help you explore how students with similar profiles performed in university admissions.

 ### Dataset Used